splunk-soar-connectors/illumio/README.md

 [comment]: # "    either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "    and limitations under the License."
 [comment]: # ""
-The Illumio Rapid Ransomware Containment for Splunk SOAR provides selective port-blocking through integration with the Illumio Policy Compute Engine (PCE).
+The Illumio connector for Splunk SOAR provides selective port-blocking through integration with the Illumio Policy Compute Engine (PCE).

 This Readme explains the actions this app provides, and the asset configuration or action parameters associated with it.
 For further details, refer to [the Illumio Core API